risk-first/website/risks/Communication-Risk.md

 ### Invisibility Risk

 Another cost of [Abstraction](../thinking/Glossary.md#abstraction) is [Invisibility Risk](Communication-Risk.md#invisibility-risk).
-While abstraction is a massively powerful technique, (as we saw above, [Protocols](Communication-Risk.md#protocols) allow things like the Internet to happen) it lets the function of a thing hide behind the layers of abstraction and become invisible.
+While abstraction is a massively powerful technique, it lets the function of a thing hide behind the layers of abstraction and become invisible.

+As we saw above, [Protocols](Communication-Risk.md#protocols) allow things like the Internet to happen - this is amazing!
+But the higher level protocols _hide_ the details of the lower ones.
+HTTP _didn't know anything about_ IP packets, for example.

+Abstractions hide detail, then.
+But when they hide from you the details you need this is called a [leaky abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction).
+Since all abstractions hide information, they are all potentially leaky.

 #### Invisibility Risk In Conversation

 [Invisibility Risk](Communication-Risk.md#invisibility-risk) is risk due to information not sent.
 Because humans don't need a complete understanding of a concept to use it, we can cope with some [Invisibility Risk](Communication-Risk.md#invisibility-risk) in communication and this saves us time when we're talking.
 It would be _painful_ to have conversations if, say, the other person needed to understand everything about how cars worked in order to discuss cars.

-For people, [Abstraction](../thinking/Glossary.md#abstraction) is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work. <!-- tweet-end --> This divorcing of "what" from "how" is the essence of abstraction and is what makes language useful.
+For people, [Abstraction](../thinking/Glossary.md#abstraction) is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work.
+This divorcing of "what" from "how" is the essence of abstraction and is what makes language useful.

-The debt of [Invisibility Risk](Communication-Risk.md#invisibility-risk) comes due when you realise that _not_ being given the details _prevents_ you from reasoning about it effectively.<!-- tweet-end -->  Let's think about this in the context of a project status meeting, for example:
+The debt of [Invisibility Risk](Communication-Risk.md#invisibility-risk) comes due when you realise that _not_ being given the details _prevents_ you from reasoning about it effectively.
+Let's think about this in the context of a project status meeting, for example:

 - Can you be sure that the status update contains all the details you need to know?
 - Is the person giving the update wrong or lying?